GuillemSalazar/EcolUtils/README.md

 Seasonality test based on autocorrelation and null communities
 + **niche.val()**
 Niche value computation for OTUs in a community through abundance-weighted mean and matrix randomization
++ **niche.range()**
+Niche range computation for OTUs in a community through abundance-weighted mean and matrix randomization

 ## Authors